ThaliaSeale/one_model_for_all/README.md

 * 3 - Save Name -> What to save the model and tensorboard files as
 * 4 - Dataset -> The dataset to train
 * 5 - Randomly Drop (Bool) -> Whether or not to randomly drop modalities
+* 6 - Pretrain -> Whether to train from scratch or use the progressive U-Net architecture with a pretrained column.

 Example command:
 python train_multiple.py 0 1000 my_save_name BRATS_ATLAS_ISLES 1